Dallas Sidekicks (2012–present)

-The Dallas Sidekicks are an American professional indoor soccer team based in Allen, Texas, a suburb of Dallas.
+The Dallas Sidekicks is an American professional indoor soccer team based in the Dallas–Fort Worth metroplex that competes in the Major Arena Soccer League (MASL).
 The team plays its home games in the Credit Union of Texas Event Center.
 They kicked off their inaugural season as a member of the Professional Arena Soccer League on November 3, 2012.
-The Sidekicks segued to the new Major Arena Soccer League (MASL) for its inaugural season on October 25, 2014.
+The Sidekicks segued to the MASL for its inaugural season on October 25, 2014.
 The team took a leave of absence on September 19, 2017, for one season to re-organize.
 On July 24, 2018, it was announced that the Dallas Sidekicks would return for the 2018–2019 season.

 History

 The team was named after the original Dallas Sidekicks that operated from 1984 to 2004.
 This new team came into existence after the Allen City Council approved a lease for the Allen Event Center for Dallas Sidekicks, LLC, in April 2012.
 Owner Ronnie Davis was awarded a franchise in the Professional Arena Soccer League (PASL) on May 1, 2012.
 In July 2012, the team held open tryouts for prospective players at the Inwood Soccer Center in Addison, Texas.

 The Sidekicks returned to the field in November 2012 as a member of the Central Division of the PASL, playing their home games in the Allen Event Center in Allen, Texas, led by general manager and head coach Tatu with assistant coaches Mike Powers and Caesar Cervin.
 With Tatu coaching and several veteran players from the original Sidekicks on the roster, the team's marketing slogan for the season was "We're Back!"
 The new team honored veteran players by retiring the #11 jersey of David Doyle and #9 jersey of Tatu.

 The Sidekicks defeated the Harrisburg Heat 6–2 in their PASL debut, before a PASL single-game attendance record of 5,909.
 The team split their regular season matches against historic rival San Diego Sockers, ending San Diego's record-setting winning streak.
 Dallas found their success on the field in the regular season, amassing a Central Division leading 13–3 record and qualifying for the postseason, but lost the Division Finals to the Rio Grande Valley Flash.
 The franchise lead the league in regular season home attendance with an average of 5,041 fans per game.